By Lillie Therieau

 So, what you need to look for in a gamification platform is a tool that won’t sacrifice the integrity of the education for the sake of being fun.
 There are a lot of companies that will boast great parent and children reviews, saying that kids love the platform and that it’s teaching them.
 But if it’s not strategically placing problem after problem there for kids to uncover the actual solution and not just the surface-level problem, as well as a score that they can focus on, you might as well be giving them Angry Birds.

 When I developed Elephant Learning, I made sure that we’d never sacrifice the actual educational aspect of the tool.
-That’s why the tool is used to continuously expose its users to the very problems that they’re struggling with, while also keeping their eyes on their Elephant Age, so they can work on a problem while also making it engaging, challenging, and detached.
+That’s why it is used to continuously expose its users to the very problems that they’re struggling with, while also keeping their eyes on their Elephant Age.

 Our children’s learning can start with us and our attitude.
 And with gamification, it’s about getting rid of the attitude!